matachi/cloaked-chatter/README.md

 Automatic posting can be achieved by schedule launching bot.py with cron.
 Add a cronjob with `crontab -e`.
 List cronjobs with `crontab -l`.

-Cronjob to launch the script every hour:
+Cronjob to launch the script once every hour:

     0 * * * * cd /home/pi/cloaked-chatter && ./bot.py

-Or to launch it every second hour:
+Or to launch it once every two hours:

     0 1-23/2 * * * cd /home/pi/cloaked-chatter && ./bot.py